MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-implementation.md

 MyWebView.Navigate(“https://moportal.com? iccid=8988247000100003319&market=us&transactionId=waoigFfX00yGH3Vb.1&location=us”);
 ```

 The Web Service API must disregard any additional parameters it might receive from Mobile Plans app.
-This provides flexibility for introducing new features without breaking the DYNAMO experience.
+This provides flexibility for introducing new features without breaking the Mobile Plans experience.
 If new parameters are implemented, partners will be informed of new parameters in advance.

 The following table describes the launch parameters available for eSIM and physical SIMs.